ColdFireDesigns/Message-Class/README.md

 	* callback: (string: defaults to null) Send a function in the form of a string to be fired on confirmation of an ask method.
 	* passEvent: (event: defaults to null) Passing an event will make the message appear the your cursor location (offset by 5 px).
 	* tipMode: (boolean: defaults to false) Tip mode is a short-cut that sets the autoDismiss and dismissOnEvent to true.
+	* stack: (Boolean: defaults to true) This stacks multiple messages on top of the previous messages (or under, depending on where you’ve put your message) instead of placing them over (as in using a z-index value).
+Setting it to false will use a z-index.
 	* fxTransition: (Fx.Transition: defaults to null) Set your own transition.
 The default transition will simply fade in.
 	* fxDuration: (mixed: defaults to 'normal') Set the transition duration.
 Intergers are interpreted in milliseconds.
 	* fxUrgentTransition: (Fx.Transition object: defaults to Fx.Transitions.Bounce.easeOut) Set your own urgent transition